lukejduncan/mnist-tensorflow-flask/README.md

 Flask webapp.

 This is a linear softmax classifer very similar to the TensorFlow simple tutorial.
 There are some differences.
-For example, the code is organized for re-use and with the intention that a framework exists for writing different types of classifiers and allowing clients to swap them in seamlessly.
+For example, the code is organized for reuse and with the intention that a framework exists for writing different types of classifiers and allowing clients to swap them in seamlessly.

 Additional tools are provided for visualizing the mnist dataset, visualizing the learned model, retraining